deliriousintent/cryogenic-fluid-cosmology/README.md

 *Caption: In this model, the "Missing Mass" of the universe is not a particle, but the mass of the Vacuum Fluid itself attaching to matter.
 This attachment only occurs in the "Superconducting Phase" (Halo conditions).
 Earth-based experiments are blinded by pressure ($a > a_0$), and standard satellite experiments are blinded by temperature ($T > T_c$).
 The **Fuentes ISS Experiment** is the unique "Smoking Gun" that removes both blinds simultaneously.*

-> *To reproduce the values in this table, run the verification script: `python parameter_visualization.py`*
+> *To generate these values using the Python implementation of the model, run: `python parameter_visualization.py`*

 ---